derekslenk/hugo-coder-portfolio/README.md

+# This is a work in progress
+You have been warned.
+Do not judge for links I have not converted from the fork

 ---------------------------
-This theme is created based on [hugo-coder](https://github.com/luizdepra/hugo-coder).
+This theme is created based on [hugo-coder](https://github.com/naro143/hugo-coder-portfolio).
-I made it possible to tell yourself more by my change.
+I am making changes to make this more for a company/organization.
+Basically not focusing on the individual.

 Please see [FeaturesOfCoderPortfolio](https://github.com/naro143/hugo-coder-portfolio/blob/master/exampleSite/content/posts/FeaturesOfCoderPortfolio.md) in the post about the change.
 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/naro143/hugo-coder-portfolio/issues/new) or [ask me on Twitter](https://twitter.com/naro143).